stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 # Get GraphqlToTsql

-There are two ways to get `GraphqlToTsql`.
+`GraphqlToTsql` is a component that you can use in your existing application to support read-only GraphQL queries.
+To get started, the first step is to download the component.
+There are a couple ways of doing that.

-## Method 1: Get the NuGet Package
+## Method 1: NuGet

 Use Visual Studio's `Manage NuGet Packages for Solution` GUI to add GraphqlToTsql to one of your projects.

-    OR
+> OR

 If you are using .Net Framework, use the `nuget.exe` CLI to download the package: